Nexesenex/kobold.cpp/README.md

 - Upload document support (including upload of text documents, lorebooks, PDFs (Vic49 / SevenOf9 wrote the parser), OCR using the vision model loaded, and transcription from audio)
 - Export / Import of WI groups from files
+- Addition of search query and chunk prefix support

 ## Running the fork